 The Trust may impose purchase or redemption transaction fees ("Transaction Fees") in connection with the purchase or redemption of Shares from the Funds.
-The exact amounts of any such Transaction Fees will be determined by the Adviser but will not exceed 2%.
+The exact amounts of any such Transaction Fees will be determined by the Adviser.
 The purpose of the Transaction Fees is to protect the continuing shareholders against possible dilutive transactional expenses, including operational processing and brokerage costs, associated with establishing and liquidating portfolio positions, including short positions, in connection with the purchase and redemption of Shares.